International Student FAQs

 Are there any orientation sessions for international students?

-Yes, the Center for Global Services organizes an orientation for all incoming international students.
-Please visit the Center’s website for more information.
+Yes, Rutgers Global–International Student and Scholar Services organizes an orientation for all incoming international students.
+Please visit the office’s website for more information.
 New graduate students living on campus will also receive information about graduate orientation via email in late May/early June.

 What is provided in my room?